 This leads us to the University of Ohio, Cincinnati, where around the same time, the endocrinologists Ronald Glaser and Janice Kiecolt-Glaser and their colleagues began to explore the impact of stress on the immune system.
 They demonstrated that various forms of short-term stress (taking an exam) and long-term stress (caring for a loved one with Alzheimer’s disease) reduced the expected immune response – measurable amounts of antibodies – to regular doses of known vaccines in healthy volunteers.
-The conclusion was that major stress weakens the cellular immunity against infections (4, 5).
-This prompted the question of whether the hormonal aspects of the immune system were also affected.
-This was subsequently demonstrated in a number of studies which confirmed that long-term overload was associated with inflammation (6).
+The conclusion was that major stress weakens the cellular immunity against infections (

 A new map emerges